-Record-breaking air pollution at Great Smoky Mountains National Park, due in large part to motor vehicle traffic, has clouded over the breathtaking vistas of this stunning park, and on many Fourth of July and Memorial Day weekends, Yosemite Valley's crowds have been compared to New York's Times Square.
-Clearly, the best strategy to avoid dealing with the overcrowding at the most popular national parks is to stay away during the summer months, however, for those who have no choice but to travel during the summer, and are determined to visit the most popular national parks, this guide is for you.
+The best strategy to avoid dealing with the overcrowding at the most popular national parks is to stay away during the summer months.
+However, for those who have no choice but to travel during the summer, and are determined to visit the most popular national parks, this guide is for you.

 When to Visit

 To begin with, timing is of the utmost importance.
 Given how crowded it can be during the high season months of July and August, you may want to plan your trip to the parks in June, particularly during the first two weeks of the month.
-If you are unable to travel in June, keep in mind that Memorial Day, the Fourth of July and Labor Day are by far, the busiest weekends, so be sure to avoid visiting at that time, if possible.
+If you are unable to travel in June, keep in mind that Memorial Day, Fourth of July, and Labor Day are by far, the busiest weekends.
+Be sure to avoid visiting at that time, if possible.

 Areas to Visit

-Many of the more than 9 million people who visit the national parks don't ever leave their vehicles.
+Many of the more than 330 million people who visit national parks in the US (in 2018) don't ever leave their vehicles.
 This is an incredible mistake.
 Do not become a windshield visitor by visiting the following suggested places:

 - Yellowstone: Getting away from the masses is as simple as taking a hike.
-There are more than 300 backcountry campsites, including some along the shoreline of Yellowstone Lake, and there are almost two million acres of backcountry wilderness upon which less than 5% of Yellowstone's visitors ever set foot.
+There are more than 300 backcountry campsites, including some along the shoreline of Yellowstone Lake.
+There are almost two million acres of backcountry wilderness upon which less than 5 percent of Yellowstone's visitors ever set foot.

-- Olympic: Instead of visiting the popular Hoh Rain Forest, visit the valleys of Quinault or Queets, where you'll also find old growth rainforest.
-At Queets, the three-mile Sams River Loop Trail passes both the Queets and Sams Rivers as well as through meadows, where elk are often seen early in the morning or late in the evening.
+- Olympic: Instead of visiting the popular Hoh Rain Forest, visit the valleys of Quinault or Queets, where you'll also find old-growth rainforest.
+At Queets, the three-mile Sams River Loop Trail passes both the Queets and Sams Rivers.
+It also crosses meadows where elk are often seen early in the morning or late in the evening.

 To sum it all up, the Grand Canyon, Great Smoky Mountains, Olympic, Yellowstone, and Yosemite are all large parks which offer plenty of opportunities to get away from the crowds, even during the summer months.